-It may not always be blindingly obvious, but there are a few oft-overlooked factors that can prevent you from getting a decent night's sleep.
+It may not always be blindingly obvious, but there are a few oft-overlooked factors that can prevent you from getting a decent night’s sleep.
 Of course, some things are more obvious than others.
-For example, it's a no-brainer that's it's not a good idea to down a large mug of coffee half an hour before bedtime or get into a blazing row just prior to climbing under the duvet.
+For example, it’s a no-brainer that it’s not a good idea to down a large mug of coffee half an hour before bedtime or get into a blazing row just prior to climbing under the duvet.

 Unfortunately, there are also factors outside of the home that are difficult to avoid such as work-related stress and it’s not always easy to deal with these if you’re feeling overworked and underpaid.
 Nevertheless, there are a few things that you can control; your sleeping environment being one of the main ones.
 With this in mind, here are a few tips to consider that could help you get a more restful night’s sleep.

 As we’re a window blind company, it seems only fitting that our top tip is to consider having blackout blinds installed in your bedroom.
 If you’re the type of person that can’t get to sleep or is easily woken by sunshine peeking through a gap or flooding through the thin fabric of your curtains or blinds, then blackout blinds could be the answer you’re looking for.

 They also come in a variety of types and sizes so you’re not tied to a particular style of window blind meaning you can still choose the type that suits your bedroom.